01100100/blog/content/posts/kreuzungen.md

 The OSM database is huge.
 [Planet.osm](https://wiki.openstreetmap.org/wiki/Planet.osm) is a single file containing all OpenStreetMap data (currently over 1902.6 gb uncompressed and growing), and it's not practical to download and process the entire dataset every time you want to work with a few features.

-OpenStreetMap offer a read-only public API with [http://overpass-api.de](http://overpass-api.de). tT has a usage policy: You can safely assume that you don't disturb other users when you do less than 10,000 queries per day and download less than 1 GB data per day[1].
+OpenStreetMap offer a read-only public API with [http://overpass-api.de](http://overpass-api.de).
+It has a usage policy: You can safely assume that you don't disturb other users when you do less than 10,000 queries per day and download less than 1 GB data per day[1].

 This API makes it easy to request data and work with it programmatically, and by providing a query language called Overpass QL, which is similar to SQL, which allows you to get exactly what you need from a truly vast amount of geospatial data.
 This is perfect for this project.